rminelli/backend-assessment-insurance-company/README.md

 - Axios
 - Jest

-**The company provided two data sources, available on the services:**
+**The company provided two data sources, available on the services**
 * The list of company clients can be found at: http://www.mocky.io/v2/5808862710000087232b75ac
 * The list of company policies can be found at: http://www.mocky.io/v2/580891a4100000e8242b75c5